OpenTranslationBible/open-bible/en-GB/57.Philemon/md/philemon-01.md

 Perhaps for this reason he was separated from you for a while, that you might have him back forever—

 ## Philemon 1:16
-no longer as a slave, but more than a slave, a beloved brother, especially to me, but how much more to you, both in the flesh and in the Lord.
+no longer merely as a servant, but more than that, a beloved brother, especially to me, but how much more to you, both in the flesh and in the Lord.

 ## Philemon 1:17
 If you consider me a partner, accept him as you would accept me.